SPIRIT OF SPEYSIDE WHISKY FESTIVAL

-The season will open at Easter on Friday 18/4/2014 and close on Sunday 28/9/2014.
-The Railway will be open on Saturdays and Sundays until the end of September 2014.
+The season opened on Friday 3/4/2015 and will close on Sunday 27/9/2015.
+The Railway will be open on Saturdays and Sundays until the end of September 2015.
 Additionally the Railway will be open on Fridays during June, July and August.
-Certain other days were also operated see Special Events below.
+Certain other days will also be operated see Special Events below.

 See above for details.